malak-crypto/EEG-To-Text/README.md

 ### CSCL (Contrastive Semantic-aware Learning)

-We experimented with CSCL pre-encoder and adapter modules (`*_cscl.py` files), but found scaling issues:
+We experimented with CSCL pre-encoder and adapter modules (`*_cscl.py` files), adapted from the work by Gonzalo Rubio et al. in their EEG-to-Text Curriculum Semantic-aware Contrastive Learning repository: [https://github.com/gonzrubio/EEG-to-Text-Curriculum-Semantic-aware-Contrastive-Learning/tree/main](https://github.com/gonzrubio/EEG-to-Text-Curriculum-Semantic-aware-Contrastive-Learning)

+Our findings:

 1. Full-dataset CSCL pre-encoder training crashed mid-run.
-2. Task1-only training succeeded but yielded subpar metrics.
+2. Task1-only training succeeded but yielded lower metrics than original implementation.
 3. Sequential pre-encoder (task1) + full-model training resulted in zero scores.
 4. Adapter-based fine-tuning also produced zero scores.

-As a result, all `*_cscl.py` scripts are **commented out** by default.
+As a result, all `*_cscl.py` scripts are **commented out**.
 Feel free to:

 1. Uncomment any `*_cscl.py` file.
 2. Adjust hyperparameters in the corresponding script.